nepal earthquake 2015

 3. Suspension of Climbing Activities

 The destruction caused by the earthquake led to the cancellation of the 2015 climbing season.
 Key routes, including the Khumbu Icefall, were rendered impassable, and the damaged Base Camp required extensive rebuilding.
-Climbing permits issued for that year were extended to the following seasons, giving climbers time to regroup.
+Climbing permits issued that year were extended to the following seasons, giving climbers time to regroup.

 4. Environmental and Ecosystem Impact